 But if your finances are less certain – perhaps because you are self-employed, or because your employment has been affected by the pandemic – then there are things you can do to get back in control.

 Prioritise your short-term goals

 Short-term goals are all about making sure that you can handle an emergency situation, without worrying too much about the bigger picture.
 This means building a savings pot that could cover an unexpected bill such as a car repair, or a sudden redundancy.
+A good size saving pot can prevent you from resorting to high cost short term credit like quick loans in case of a financial emergency.
 Most experts suggest that you should aim to build up around three months of outgoings and keep it in an easy access savings account.